Projects and Experiences

 Round the World Café

-Round the World Café Lower Elementary has been engaged in a whole class study of the continents and the different kinds of biomes of the world with their interrelated plants and animals.
+Lower Elementary engaged in a whole class study of the continents and the different kinds of biomes of the world with their interrelated plants and animals.
 This culminating project of ecology resulted in a performance to the whole school and parents in the Round the World Café.
 It was a night of music and songs, costumed performances and readings that incorporated geography, history, science, language, music, and arts in true Montessori form.
 The students read short stories from around the world and showed pictures that they drew.
 Some read their own poetry and creative stories about biomes and cultures.
 Each student researched a country to share with the class and present at the café.
 Watercolors of plants and animals decorated the event and were sold off to raise money for victims of the earthquake in China.
-All year long LE students have been reading to the primary (pre-school) students at Greenwich Bay Montessori School and on May 20th the primary children came to watch a dress rehearsal of the Cafe and have a picnic lunch with us.

 Timeline Cafe was produced, directed and performed by the students at the end of their study of the Timeline of Life.
 In addition to putting on a production, students also created portfolios of written reports and artwork for each of the 12 periods of life studies in this segment from Pre-Cambrian to Late Jurassic.